ryuki-esh/Sunglao_RalphCyrus_ShoppingCartActivity/README.md

 AI Usage in This Project:
 - I used the AI to help me recall how to use class and methods and how can I utilize it in this activity to make my code more organized.
+- I used the AI to help me link my .cs files to my repository so that my progress and commits can be tracked real time in GitHUB.